-Thanks to easy identification and naming the mantas, in-depth statistics, and many years of being with them, it has become clear that we see many different individuals either regularly or irregularly.
+Thanks to efforts to identify and name individual manta rays, in-depth statistics, and many years of observing them and their behavior night after night, it has become clear that we see many different individuals either regularly or irregularly.

 “Regular sightings” mean we see a manta ray 150-200 times in a year versus a manta we only see 1-30 times.